Lurchicus/asmRPSLS/README.md

 the command strings for now, but this is the start of code to compare the user input to the command list to determine if the command is in the proxy/command list.
-- 06/17/2024 DWR Adding VT100 color codes (escape codes) to text output and rewrote the debug toggle code (it was pretty bab before).
+- 06/17/2024 DWR Adding VT100 color codes (escape codes) to text output and rewrote the debug toggle code (it was pretty bad before).